DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 is doing.
 It is common when the function contains if/else statements.

 3. Choose a name for the function (📝).
-Ideally, it should be short and evoke what the function does.
-In general, it should be a verb (e.g. impute_values) and the argument names are nouns (e.g. “data”, “variable”, etc.).
-Using a noun for a function is allowed if the function calculates something well-known (e.g. `mean()`) or if it serves to access parts of an object (e.g. `residuals()`).
-It is also recommended to avoid very generic verbs (e.g. “calculate”), and if the name has multiple words, to separate them with an underscore, a dot or use camelCase, but be consistent.
+Ideally, it should be short and descriptive, clearly reflecting what the function does.
+In general, it should be a verb (e.g. impute_values) since functions perform actions.
+In contrast, arguments should be nouns (e.g. “data”, “variable”, etc.) because they represent the objects being acted upon.
+Using a noun for a function is allowed if the function performs well-known operations (e.g. `mean()`) or if it serves to access parts of an object (e.g. `residuals()`).
+It is also recommended to avoid very generic verbs (e.g. “calculate”).
+If a function name contains multiple words, you can separate them using underscores (snake_case), dots, or camelCase, but it is important to stay consistent within a project.
 If you program several function that do similar things, it is recommended to use the same prefix for all of them (e.g. “str\_” in {stringr} package).

-    The more clearly you can express the intention of your code through function names, the more easily others, including yourself in the future, will be able to read and understand the code.
+    💡 The more clearly you can express the intention of your code through function names, the more easily others, including yourself in the future, will be able to read and understand the code.

 ``` r
 # examples of names to avoid